 At the written request of an Applicant or Member, all written material mailed by the Plan shall be sent to the Applicant’s or Member’s authorized representative.

-15.15: Review
+15.15.
+Review.

 An Applicant or Member, or his or her designee, may seek Review of a Plan decision.
 An